What is a storm?

 Power Track App

-2. Action to take during a storm
+2. During a storm

 At home